turingschool/front-end-curriculum/lessons/module-3/intermediate-react-hooks.md

 }
 ```

 Ok...
 GROSS!
 Both of these complex patterns add additional non-presentational components and unnecessary nesting to our component tree and make our code somewhat difficult to follow.
-Wouldn't life be easier if there was just one simple and common way to reuse code?!?
+Wouldn't life be easier if there was just one simple, common way to reuse code?!?

 ### Custom Hooks to the Rescue